Smoke School Staff

 John M. Cimbala, Ph.D., professor of mechanical engineering at Penn State, has taught both graduate and undergraduate courses in fluid mechanics, thermodynamics, heat transfer, instrumentation, and air pollution control.
-He created the Undergraduate Fluid Flow Laboratory in 1986 and has been a leader in using the Internet for teaching enhancement.
+He created the Undergraduate Fluid Flow Laboratory in 1986 and has been a leader in using the internet for teaching enhancement.
 Dr. Cimbala is the recipient of several teaching and advising awards, including the College of Engineering Premier Teaching Award and the University-wide George W. Atherton Award for Excellence in Teaching.
 Dr. Cimbala conducts research in fluid mechanics, both experimental and computational, and is the author or co-author of dozens of abstracts and papers that have been published in technical journals.
 His recent research emphases include turbomachinery, room ventilation, nuclear reactor cooling, heat pipes, and chilled water units.
-Dr. Cimbala and Dr. Robert J. Heinsohn are co-authors of the textbook Indoor Air Quality Engineering, Marcel Dekker, 2003.
-Dr. Cimbala is also co-author of a popular undergraduate fluid dynamics textbook Fluid Mechanics: Fundamentals and Applications, Ed.
+Dr. Cimbala and Dr. Robert J. Heinsohn are co-authors of the textbook, Indoor Air Quality Engineering, Marcel Dekker, 2003.
+Dr. Cimbala is also co-author of a popular undergraduate fluid dynamics textbook, Fluid Mechanics Fundamentals and Applications, Ed.
 3, McGraw-Hill, 2014.

-Wayne R. Pauley, Ph.D., PE, principal research engineer, is affiliated with LeMont Nittany Corporation.
+Wayne R. Pauley, Ph.D., PE, a principal research engineer, is affiliated with LeMont Nittany Corporation.
 His research interests include turbulent flow and flow noise, unsteady aerodynamics, advanced heat transfer, and biomedical flows.
-He is a consultant to industry and government and has conducted research projects sponsored by DOE, NASA, NSF, ONR, and Sandia National Laboratory.
+He is a consultant to industry and government and has conducted research projects sponsored by DOE, NASA, NSF, ONR, and Sandia National Laboratories.
 He has taught graduate and undergraduate courses at Penn State and Stanford University in fluid dynamics, aerodynamics, gas dynamics, experimental aerodynamics, thermodynamics, and heat transfer.
 He has developed several wind tunnels, flow channels, and gas dynamics test facilities, and quantitative optical measurement techniques for gas and liquid flows and heat transfer.
 He has published dozens of technical papers.